jhinAza/rocket-player/README.md

 post_max_size = 2G
 ```

+It's also recommended to change the .conf file of your site on `/etc/apache2/sites-available` and add the following statement
+´´´
+DirectoryIndex home.php
+´´´

 # A word from the creator
 Please before using this project take into account that this is a school project and can be improved in various ways, if you are interested in using it please before installing and using it in prod check that everything works great in your system and check the file at `universal-player/www/serverSettings/server_settings.xml` and add the info of the mysql server and the credentials as the credentials in this file are absolutely fake and you should never use them even if someone is pointing at you with a loaded gun. :fearful: